Akhetonics/DualNumbers/README.md

 # DualNumbers
 C# library for dual numbers.
-If ``Complex`` has implemented it, this implementation will have it too.
+If ``Complex`` has implemented it, this implementation should have it too.
-Currently missing the implementation for methods.